MatthieuMordrel/productivity-app/README.md

 Done:

+- Create a page describing the most productive rythm to follow (52/17 rule, pomodoro technique, ultradian cycles)
+- Make the calendar either work on two days, or limit end day settings to 23h59
 - Add a way to zoom and dezoom the timeline
 - Limit task name to 25 characters
 - Make the calendar look better on long days